 The Change Agency Education and Training Institute is an independent social movement initiative based in Australia with some involvement in international projects.

-James Whelan (Director)
+James Whelan (Director and co-founder)

 James Whelan is an activist educator committed to building powerful social movements that bring about social and environmental justice.
 James has worked with small and large civil society organisations including Greenpeace, Amnesty International and the Wilderness Society on campaigns to protect forests, promote clean air and uphold human rights.
 He has also been a researcher, research manager and lecturer at several Australian universities, publishing widely on popular education and social movements, participatory democracy and environmental politics.
 He has spoken at national and international conferences.